-Because I didn’t understand how to interact with the tricky web interface, I called my husband for help.
-And I became more panicked as I tried to explain to him what I was experiencing, and then it happened.
+Because I didn’t understand how to interact with the tricky web interface, I called my husband for help, but then It happened.
 The thing that was coming that I dread.
 One of the most vulnerable things to do with another human being.

 I broke down.
 In tears.
 I couldn’t stop crying because I didn’t understand what to do and I keened.
-Because old lies reared up in my mind about my incompetency as a worker and (sadly) even as a person.
-The shame was simmering at the surface, even though I had done my best to keep it at bay.
+Because old lies reared up in my mind, shouting at me that I was not enough.
+The shame was simmering at the surface of things, even though I had done my best to keep it at bay.

 I want to model vulnerability on this blog is one of my core values, even as I share my knowledge, experience, and hope as a clinician and writer.
 I do not want to be so over my own suffering that I stand as a paragon of fabulous behavior because like you, I am a glorious mix of brilliance, existential dread, overwhelming love, intense joy, and often paralyzing fear.
 It is part of the human package.

-The miracle of the story is that my husband heard me in my mess and asked me if he could come to help me navigate the course.
+The miracle of the story is that my husband heard me in my mess and offered to come home and help me navigate the course.
 The other miracle is that I said yes to his help.
 When he arrived, he hugged me and we sat down to tackle the difficult website.